 “I lived in this chapel night and day for two years.
 During five months, I lived in the small Saint Peter nave, fighting with the angel of perspective, rolled up by its vaults, enraptured, embalmed, so to speak, like a pharaoh worried about painting its own sarcophagus, and finally, I became the chapel, and I became a wall,” wrote Cocteau of his Villefranche-sur-Mer labor of love.

 Leaving Cocteau’s painted arches behind, I travel along Moyenne Corniche, one of the three Corniche Roads of the French Riviera.
-The winding road offers dramatic coastal views, seen in Hitchcock’s To Catch a Thief and the James Bond installment GoldenEye, among others.
+The winding road offers dramatic coastal views, as seen in Hitchcock’s To Catch a Thief and the James Bond installment GoldenEye, among others.
 My destination is the village of Èze.

 Èze, as it stands today, was rebuilt during medieval times by the French, its narrow stone pathways still intact, lined with art galleries and boutique retailers.
 Scale your way to the top, and you’ll discover Jardin Exotique d’ Èze, a stunning botanical garden created by André Gianton and Jean Gastaud after the end of World War II.